 I can get these rolls ready for the freezer weeks in advance, which means one less thing to worry about when I have a big meal to prepare.

-If you love the convenience of frozen dough, you’re going to love this recipe!
+Rosemary is my favorite addition to these rolls, but almost any herb will work as a garnish.
+Trust me, if you love the convenience of frozen dough, you’re going to love this recipe!

 Be sure to save this Make Ahead Freezer Rolls recipe to your favorite Pinterest board for later.